adisystems/fmbench-assistant/README.md

 # DSAN Assistant

 A LangGraph-based RAG (Retrieval-Augmented Generation) system for the Georgetown University Data Science and Analytics (DSAN) program.
 This repository showcases a design pattern for building and deploying LangGraph agents with a progression from local development to serverless deployment.
+We crawl the [DSAN](https://analytics.georgetown.edu/) website and use it to provide answers to general questions about different courses.
+Question such as _Is dsan 6000 a prereq for 6725?_, _is there a course on bioinformatics?_, _how many core courses are there?_ and so on and so forth.

+We use:

+1. Use [firecrawl.dev](https://www.firecrawl.dev/) and ingest the [data](data/documents_1.json) in a local [`FAISS`](https://python.langchain.com/docs/integrations/vectorstores/faiss/) index.
+1. Amazon Bedrock for LLMs.
+1. LangGraph for Agents and LangChain for RAG.

 ## System Architecture